Prenk Pervizi: The Italian invasion of Albania

-On his return to Albania, he was in the "Commission of Foreign Observers" in the War of Abissinia (1935–1936) where he had the opportunity to meet the General Badoglio, De Bono and Graziani, besides other senior officers including several alumni of the School of War.
+On his return to Albania, he was in the "Commission of Foreign Observers" in the War of Ethiopia (1935–1936) where he had the opportunity to meet the General Badoglio, De Bono and Graziani, besides other senior officers including several alumni of the School of War.
 For this war, Pervizi wrote a very detailed report and held a number of conferences in Albania.

-In August 1936, he represented Albania in a session of the Great Maneuvers of Italy in Irpinia, where he exchanged a few words with Benito Mussolini, who gave him to understand his intention to intervene in Albania.
-Pervizi went back and warned the King Zogu on intentions of Benito Mussolini.
-His avertiment fell into deaf ear.
-Ahmet Zogu was skeptical and did not give credence to the warning.
+In August 1936, he represented Albania in a session of the Great Maneuvers of Italy in Irpinia, where he exchanged a few words with Benito Mussolini, who let him understand his intention to intervene in Albania.
+Pervizi went back and warned the King Zog on intentions of Benito Mussolini.
+Unfortunately, his warning fell on deaf ears.
+Zogu was skeptical and did not give credence to the warning.
 On the occasion of the twenty-fifth anniversary of Albanian independence (1937), Pervizi advanced to the rank of colonel and received the "Order of Besa", becoming also "Great Officer of the Order of the Crown of Italy".
-Strangely Colonel is transferred from Tirana to Korca city in the far south.
-A measure that awake 'much wonder in a time that Albania was in danger of military attack by Italian fascism of Mussolini.
+Strangely, he was transferred from Tirana to Korça in the far south.
+A measure that awake 'much wonder in a time that Albania was in danger of military attack by Italian fascism of Mussolini.'

-When 1 April 1939, Francisco Franco proclaimed victory and the end of Spanish Civil War, six days after Mussolini ordered the attack and invasion of Albania.
-In this situation Pervizi asked King Zogu, while fleeing the country, to proclaim the resistance army over the mountains, but the King refused this proposal moving himself to Greece and sanctioning de facto the end of the Kingdom of Albania.
+On 1 April 1939, Francisco Franco proclaimed victory and the end of Spanish Civil War.
+Mussolini ordered the attack and invasion of Albania 6 days later.
+In this situation Pervizi asked King Zogu, while fleeing the country, to proclaim the resistance army over the mountains, but Zogu refused this proposal, himself moving to Greece and sanctioning de facto the end of the Kingdom of Albania.
 Pervizi was forced to defend the King and to follow him in Greece.
 The King begged him to talk to Albanians who had followed him and ordered him to return too.
-He apologized for not having him promoted to higher ranks, which at this juncture recognizes him.
-Now that it was over Zogu tried to repair the serious mistakes of not heeding the advice of his loyal friend and respected military figure.
+He apologized for not having promoted him to higher ranks, and tried to repair the serious mistakes of not listening to the advice of his loyal friend and respected military figure.

-Returned in Albania, Pervizi was convened by the Generals Alberto Pariani and Alfredo Guzzoni, asking him to adapt to the situation and explaining that they were not interested in losing the existing Albanian army.
-Pervizi showed himself available and requested that the Albanian army did not participate in any action against population alongside the Italian army.
+Once he returned to Albania, Pervizi was met by the Generals Alberto Pariani and Alfredo Guzzoni, asking him to adapt to the situation and explaining to him that they were not interested in losing the existing Albanian army.
+Pervizi showed himself available and requested for the Albanian army to not participate in any action against the population alongside the Italian army.
 His request was accepted.
 He was formally given the rank of Colonel, as Italians were aware of his figure and patriotic influence and sympathy that he enjoyed in the army and the population, and they were afraid to give an excuse a discontent that could deteriorate into an armed rebellion.